kiodji/CNN-hebbian-lateral-inhibition/README.md

-Convolutional neural network with hebbian learning and lateral inhibition
+### Convolutional neural network with hebbian learning and lateral inhibition

+from scratch, using numpy

 New improvements coming soon...